specklesystems/speckle-server/packages/objectloader/readme.md

 ## Development

-Run `npm run build` to build prod release, run `npm run build:dev` to build dev release.
-Or run `npm run dev` to run the build in `watch` mode.
+Run `yarn build` to build prod release, run `yarn build:dev` to build dev release.
+Or run `yarn dev` to run the build in `watch` mode.

 ## Community